Insurance you should have as a property investor

 accidental glass breakage

-Although we don't like to think about our own mortality, we would like to know that our dependents would be looked after in unforeseen circumstances.
-Having a life insurance policy in place is important, especially if you're a property investor.
+Although we don't like to think about our own mortality, we'd like to know that our dependents would be looked after in unforeseen circumstances.
+Having a life insurance policyin place if you're a real estate investor is another great contingency.
 Life insurance will cover the costs of debts, including your investment property and lessen the burden of these debts on your dependents if you were to pass.
 It would ensure that payments and loans were paid for in the event of your passing, alleviating the stress on yourself and those who are left with your assets once you are gone.

-As an investor, it's important to consider income protection in the instance you are left without a job.
+The next type of insurance that you should have if you're a real estate investor is income protection.
+This policy protects you in instances where you no longer have a job.
 Whether it be due to illness or redundancy, income protection is a policy that you want to have in place to cover your expenses until you're able to find employment again.
-As a landlord, it would also be enough to cover the expenses relating to your investment portfolio, including mortgage repayments.
+As a landlord, it would also be enough to cover the expenses relating to your investment property, including mortgage repayments.
 Income insurance will cover 75% of your income until you are able to find employment again.

 For more information on why it's important to have these three insurance policies in place as a landlord, watch the video below: